-5.4 Limitations
+5.5 Limitations and Future Work

 In order to evaluate the implications of our results, we will outline certain limitations of our study and use them as a basis for future research.
 First, in an approach to ensure high experimental control and consistency of behavior across all configurations of virtual others, we decided to limit the interactivity between participants and the virtual others.
-Therefore, we implemented a rule-based, event-driven approach to generate virtual others' behavior (see Section 3.4.5), not allowing for facial expressions and direct interaction.
-This may have limited the ecological validity (Baumeister and Vohs, 2023) of the agents' displayed behavior, which also was reflected in low values on the impression of interaction possibilities.
-We suggest future work to deepen insight by utilizing different styles of human-controlled virtual others (avatars) in a real social interaction between multiple users of an SVE.
+Therefore, we implemented a rule-based, event-driven approach to generate virtual others' behavior (see Section 3.4.6), not allowing for facial expressions and direct interaction.
+While the work of (Volonte et al., 2018) indicates comparable visual attention between conversational and non-conversational animations in virtual humans, our approach may have limited the ecological validity (Baumeister and Vohs, 2023) of the agents' displayed behavior, and may has conveyed false affordances, i.e., "possibilities for action and interactions that seem achievable but that are actually not carried out by the simulation" (Dufresne et al., 2024, p.
+3).
+This limitation was also reflected in low values on the impression of interaction possibilities.
+We suggest future work to deepen insight by utilizing different styles of virtual others in an extended scenario with social interaction, e.g. by modeling robust virtual human conversations (Rossen et al., 2009), enabling AI-controlled virtual humans (Wienrich and Latoschik, 2021), or implement a real social interaction between multiple users of an SVE.